Safety razors & shaving brushes everywhere?

-Agents!
-It doesn’t take long for shaving hardware to clutter up the sink or cabinet.
-As a result, personal grooming can become an irritating game of tracking down the right safety razor or shaving brush from the back of the sink!
+Shaving hardware doesn't take long to clutter up your bathroom.
+As a result, wet shaving can become an irritating game of tracking down the right safety razor or shaving brush from the back of the sink or cabinet!
 It can also lead to suspicion of a growing collection from you know who......

 Not sure where to start?
-Agents spoke to Paul from woodworkboss.com for some inspiration.
-Here are his 13 ideas to get started on creating your own shaving kit display, for the perfect shave den:
+Here are 13 ideas to get started on creating your own shaving display, for the perfect shave den:

 1. Hanging stand - This design is similar to a toothbrush stand.
 It is freestanding and will take very little counter space.
 Double edge razors, brushes and other supplies can go in custom sized slots to hang vertically.

-2. Drawer organizer - For those who prefer to keep the sink clutter free, but have some drawer space, a custom designed drawer organizer to fit in your shaving kit might be the best solution.
+2. Drawer organiser - For those who prefer to keep the sink clutter free, but have some drawer space, a custom designed drawer organiser to fit in your shaving kit might be the best solution.

-Much like a utensil organizer in the kitchen, this woodworking project simply requires varying sized trays for razors, brushes, shaving soaps and creams.
-Measure the dimensions of the drawer and sketch out a design first to make sure the products will fit in the organizer and the organizer will fit in the drawer.
+Much like a utensil organiser in the kitchen, this woodworking project simply requires varying sized trays for razors, brushes, shaving soaps and creams.
+Measure the dimensions of the drawer and sketch out a design first to make sure the products will fit in the organiser and the organiser will fit in the drawer.

 A simple idea could be a shelf with brushes, bowls or beard oil on the top and hooks underneath for razors or combs.